imgag/ngs-bits/doc/GSvar/roh_analysis.md

 * The middle track (2) shown copy-number information.
 The red lines indiocate exon deletions.
 * The bottom tack (3) shown  b-allele frequencies.
 It is easy to see that there are no heterozygous variants in the deletion region.

 ![alt text](roh_visualization.png)

+### UPD calling (trio only)

+If the analysis is a trio-analysis, UPDs are called in addition to ROHs using the [UpdHunter tool](https://github.com/imgag/ngs-bits/blob/master/doc/tools/UpdHunter.md).

+In case UPDs are called, a dialog with the UPD type and locus is shown when opening the RE dialog.

 --